 Because online citations are constantly changing, writers should always check with the most recent MLA version to ensure they cite correctly.
 They also should ask their teacher what formatting is necessary when writing papers for school.

-For more help, check out our round-up of the best citation software.
+If you need help, check out our guide to the best citation manager.